Olney's lesions

 Olney's lesions, also known as NMDA receptor antagonist neurotoxicity (NAT), is a form of brain damage consisting of selective death of neurons but not glia, observed in restricted brain regions of rats and certain other animal models exposed to large quantities of psychoactive drugs that inhibit the normal operation of the neuronal NMDA receptor.
 NMDA antagonism is common in anesthesia, as well as certain psychiatric treatments.

 The visible signs of NAT are named after John Olney, who conducted a study in 1989 to investigate neurotoxicity caused by PCP and related drugs.
-It is unclear whether the phenomenon is relevant to the practice of modern medicine: most NMDA antagonists are co-administered with other drugs that reduce neurotoxicity, and the phenomenon is only rarely observed in human subjects who abuse the drugs.
+It is unclear whether the phenomenon is relevant to the practice of modern medicine: most NMDA antagonists are co-administered with other drugs that reduce neurotoxicity.

 Clinical effects

 NMDA receptor antagonists include physician-prescribed drugs for therapeutic treatment of human diseases such as memantine for Alzheimer's disease.

 In anesthesiology, many general anesthetics generate their dissociative effect through NMDA receptor antagonism.
 These anesthetics are typically administered with positive allosteric GABA_{A}-receptor modulators to prevent any neurotoxicity they might cause.
 Drugs that work to suppress NAT include anticholinergics, benzodiazepines, barbiturates and Alpha-adrenergic agonists, such as clonidine.
 Conversely, coadministration of NMDA-antagonists with α-2 adrenergic antagonists, like yohimbine, could theoretically potentiate NAT.